-|Slot canyons of the San Rafael Swell.
+|Slot canyons of the San Rafael Swell, Utah.

 The northwest corner of the Colorado Plateau is a seldom explored wilderness area containing many narrow canyons amidst great expanses of colorful slickrock with arches and natural bridges, cliffs, ridges and mesas.
 This is the San Rafael Swell, a huge oval-shaped uplifted area bordered approximately by UT 24, US 6/191, UT 10 and the northern edge of Capitol Reef National Park, and bisected by I-70.
 Around the edges of the Swell is a ring of upturned eroded strata - the San Rafael Reef, where most of the slot canyons are located.
 The reef is steepest and widest on the east side, so here the canyons are deeper.
 The main area is from just northwest of the town of Green River, south alongside UT 24, past Goblin Valley State Park and further west to a particularly remote region known as the Moroni Slopes.
 There are over 30 canyons to explore along this part of the reef, and apart from a few near Goblin Valley (Bell/Little Wild Horse, Ding/Dang, Crack/Chute), all are remote, hidden and rarely visited.
 Some such as Quandary, Cable and Segers Hole require rappelling equipment and technical ability to overcome sheer drops and deep potholes.